Poll taxes in the United States: Judicial challenge

 The 24th Amendment, ratified in 1964, abolished the use of the poll tax (or any other tax) as a pre-condition for voting in federal elections, but made no mention of poll taxes in state elections.
+The Voting Rights Act of 1965 made clarifying remarks which helped to outlaw the practice nationwide, as well as make it enforceable by law.

 In the 1966 case of Harper v.
 Virginia State Board of Elections, the Supreme Court reversed its decision in Breedlove v.
-Suttles to also include state elections as violating the Equal Protection Clause of the 14th Amendment to the United States Constitution.
+Suttles to also include the imposition of poll taxes in state elections as violating the Equal Protection Clause of the 14th Amendment to the United States Constitution.